 - any medical reports or test results that you have regarding to previous or existing medical conditions, and

-- the Medical Report form (IMM 1017E), if you do not undergo an up-front medical exam.
+- the Medical Report form (IMM 1017E), if you do not have an up-front medical exam.
 The visa office will send you this form.

-Note: It is important that you tell the doctor about any previous or existing medical conditions.
+Tell the panel physician about any previous or existing medical conditions.
 Processing your medical exam could take longer if you do not.

 You must pay any fees related to the medical exam when you are there.
-If your application is refused after your medical exam, those fees will not be refunded.
+If we refuse your application after your medical exam, we will not refund those fees.

 Your medical exam results are valid for 12 months only.
 If you do not come to Canada as a visitor, student or worker within that time, you may need to have another exam.